horizontalsystems/Bitcoin-Explained-Guide/README.md

 <br><br><br>

-## Introduction

-// add content

 ## 1. About Bitcoin

 Over the last few years Bitcoin got labelled in many different ways ranging from electronic cash to the digital gold.

 While Bitcoin may be defined in many different ways depending on who you ask, it holds certain unversal properties which in the eyes of many make the Bitcoin "valuable" and consequently regarded as a better alternative to the traditional money like USD or EUR (aka fiat money) or other classical hard assets such as gold or silver.

 The idea of Bitcoin was first proposed by someone calling himself Satoshi Nakamoto (not a real name) back in 2008.
-If interested it can be found here, https://bitcoin.org/bitcoin.pdf

-As this guidebook is aimed at non-technical people we won't be going into details here.
-The paper puts focus on ability to transact with anyone in a safe manner without the need for a third-party intermediary (such as banks in traditional monetary system).
+If interested it can be found [here](https://bitcoin.org/bitcoin.pdf).
+The paper puts focus on ability to transact with anyone in a safe manner without the need for a 3'rd party intermediary (such as banks in traditional monetary system).

-<p style="text-align: center;">_Traditional Monetary System_</p>
+*Centralized (Monetary) System*

 <img src="/images/image_banks.png" align="center">

-<p style="text-align: center;">_Decentralized Monetary System_</p>
+*Decentralized (Monetary) System*

 <img src="/images/image_blockchains.png">

-Satoshi proposed Bitcoin, in a form of independent and decentralized network that is:
+Satoshi Nakamoto proposed a Bitcoin, in a form of independent and decentralized network that is:

 - not reliant upon any central entity to work
 - functions 24/7 without dependence on a single entity
-- ensures equal and fair rules for all participants
+- enforces equal and fair rules for all participants
-- unconditionally open for anyone to join
+- stays unconditionally open for anyone to join
+- works without geographical boundaries

 Note: The ideas brought forward in the paper required a fairly comprehensive understanding of the contemporary monetary system and extensive knowledge of Mathematics, Cryptography and Computer Science.
 Therefore, Bitcoin should be regarded as a scientific discovery that challenges the status quo of present day monetary system and regulatory enitites surrounding them.